wutdequack/tp/docs/UserGuide.md

 these few hospitals and doctors are available to be selected.

 Of course, you are welcome to upgrade this to make it more scalable! :D

+**Q**: It seems that I can type in numbers and gibberish for inputs like conditions and notes on care for medium and high risk elderly?

+**A**: Yes, but take note that this is **not a bug.
+It's a feature.** There are many times when the helper needs to input numbers, medicine name and stuff into these fields.
+There is no way to check and 100% guarantee the legitimacy of input.
+Hence, we decided to accept any input.
+We trust that the input by the user will be legitimate, hence we accept anything from the user.

 ## Command Summary